SERVICES FOR COMMUNITIES

 Breaking down barriers to efficient, affordable, sustainable rental housing in your community

-As a city with sustainability and affordability goals and facing increasing pressures to aspire, adapt, and accommodate change, you know that rental housing can be a huge challenge.
+As a city or university with sustainability and affordability goals and facing increasing pressures to aspire, adapt, and accommodate change, you know that rental housing can be a huge challenge.
 Short-term rentals, increasing demands and costs for housing, absentee or negligent landlords, residents facing financial, social, or other challenges, inadequate data, and split incentives all make this sector a barrier to sustainability.

 RentLab was developed with all of these challenges in mind.
 We started as a project made up of 14 city partners and with funding from the Urban Sustainability Directors Network and the Global Philanthropy Partnership, and we've never forgotten where we came from.

-Interested in exploring RentLab in your city?
+Interested in exploring RentLab in your community?
 We're onboarding new communities now, and looking for partners to pilot our new platform.
 Contact us at info (at) rentLab.org for more information, or fill out the request form below.

 One of the biggest challenges in the rental sector is getting access to the data that demonstrates which buildings are doing well, and which need to improve.

-RentLab curates and organizes the data you have, helps you you generate what you don't, and integrates it all together to help you and your community meet goals to address climate change, affordability, and efficiency.
+RentLab curates and organizes the data you have, helps you generate what you don't, and integrates it all together to help you and your community meet goals to address climate change, affordability, and efficiency.

 To get your community where it needs to go, your residents - especially tenants and landlords - need to understand the scope of the problem and what they can do about it.
 The RentLab platform takes complex information and makes it easy for people to act on.